husseinhafez1/Lumina/README.md

 The vertex shader passes a per-vertex `vec3` color through; the fragment shader outputs it unchanged.
 No transforms, no lighting.

 ### `texture` — Texture mapping
-Adds UV coordinates and two `sampler2D` uniforms.
-The fragment shader blends them 80/20 with `mix()`.
-Still no 3D transforms — positions go straight to clip space.
+Adds UV coordinates and a `sampler2D` uniform.
+The fragment shader samples it directly.
+Used as the main object shader in the current scene.

 ### `camera` — MVP transforms
 Adds the Model–View–Projection stack.
 Position gets multiplied by `projection * view * model`, so things sit correctly in 3D as the camera moves around.